sorainnosia/SGPool/README.md

 This switch need an input file that contains last [MaxDraw] lottery result, which uses ```-INPUT [Filename]``` switch such as ```-INPUT TotoResult.csv```

+### `-ODDEVENINC [MaxDraw]`
+OddEvenInc is similar with OddEven but OddEven will exclude OddEven from last [MaxDraw] draws, but OddEvenInc will only include numbers that OddEven exist in the last few [MaxDraw] draws

 ### `-ONLYODDEVEN [Sequence]`
 It will generate number that has the OddEven of the OddEven [Sequence]